kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

   - Use early returns to validate the initial state
   - Check function arguments for null values
-  - check for empty collections If there is any colletion type argument
+  - check for empty collections If there is any collection type argument

 - **Use type allias for complicated nested types, such as `Action<Action<UseState>, Object[]>`:**